Master of Business Administration

 - Successfully completed 0.375 EFTSL of study at postgraduate level or higher at an Australian higher education provider (or equivalent);

 - Where accepted, equivalent prior learning, including at least five years relevant professional experience; or

 - Other tests, courses or programs defined on the English Proficiency Bands page.

-In addition to the 16 weeks of full-time work, students will be required to attend on-campus preparatory and end of semester seminars, as instructed by the Unit Coordinator.
+Typically, if students undertake both WIL units, they will do these units in the same semester, working on a full-time basis (37.5 hours per week) over a 16-week period in their assigned host organisation.
+These working hours may include shift and/or weekend work depending on the nature of the organisation.
+Working arrangement may vary on an individual basis.
+For those students undertaking just one unit, the arrangements may vary and include a shorter period of full-time work or part-time work over the semester.
+In addition to the 16 weeks of part- or full-time work, students will be required to attend on-campus preparatory and end of semester seminars, as instructed by the Unit Coordinator.
 Internships and partners will be secured through the Work-Integrated Learning Coordinator, Work Placement Coordinator or as a result of pre-approved networking and contacts developed by the student.
 Terms of payment, if any, will be negotiated on an individual basis.

 Clearances and/or Risk Management Protocols Required